Why I Stopped Using Chalk Paint on Furniture Projects

 What is the best alternative to Antique Wax for Painted Furniture?

-The process I use here provides a fabulous alternative to Antique Wax for Painted Furniture.
+The process I use here provides a fabulous alternative to the look of antique wax for Painted Furniture.
 The process allows you to give an antique look with any shade, whether you want more of a charcoal color or espresso shade to give your furniture piece an antique look.
+For a better alternative to clear wax for furniture, click here: Best Chalk Paint Top Coat.

 What is the best paint for farmhouse furniture?